-NEW INCE NEW INCENTIVES FOR RESEARCH AND DEVELOPMENT OF HEALTH TECHNOLOGIES No. Recommendation 1 Entities concerned 2 WHO's activities 3.4.(a) It is imperative that governments increase their current levels of investment in health technology innovation to address unmet needs.
-Governments WHO will continue research and development prioritization efforts through the Global Observatory on Health Research and Development, the research and development blueprint for action to prevent epidemics and the global priority list of antibiotic-resistant bacteria to guide research, discovery, and development of new antibiotics.3 WHO is in the process of establishing an Expert Committee on Health Research and Development, which will provide technical advice on the prioritization of health research and development that, if sufficiently funded, will help to address the current underfunding in research and development for areas of critical unmet needs.
-3.4.(b) Stakeholders, including governments, the biomedical industry, institutional funders of health care and civil society, should test and implement new and additional models for financing and rewarding public health research and development (R&D), such as the transaction taxes and other innovative financing mechanisms.
-Governments, the biomedical industry, institutional funders of health care and civil society The Consultative Expert Working Group on Research and Development: Financing and Coordination has provided overarching guidance on this work.
-WHO and the Drugs for Neglected Diseases initiative have established the Global Antibiotic Research & Development Partnership and WHO has supported the creation of the Coalition for Epidemic Preparedness Innovations.
+NEW INCENTIVES FOR RESEARCH AND DEVELOPMENT OF HEALTH TECHNOLOGIES No. Recommendation 1 Entities concerned 2 WHO's activities 3.4.(a) It is imperative that governments increase their current levels of investment in health technology innovation to address unmet needs.
+Governments WHO will continue research and development prioritization efforts through the Global Observatory on Health Research and Development, the research and development blueprint for action to prevent epidemics and the global priority list of antibiotic-resistant bacteria to guide research, discovery, and development of new antibiotics.3 The Secretariat is considering terms of reference for a possible Expert Committee on Health Research and Development benefit of the public.

-1 As stated in the report of the United Nations Secretary-General's High-level Panel on Access to Medicines.
+1 As stated in the report of the United Nations Secretary-General's High-Level Panel on Access to Medicines.